NelminDev/NDCore/usage/players/BasicNDPlayer.md

-# Players Usage Guide
+# BasicNDPlayer

 ## Overview

-The Players package provides classes for managing player data and interactions in NDCore.
-It offers a convenient wrapper around Bukkit's Player class with additional functionality for persistent properties and localized messaging.

-## Components

-### BasicNDPlayer

-A wrapper class for Bukkit's Player that adds persistent property management and localized messaging capabilities.
+A wrapper class for Bukkit's Player that adds persistent property management and localized messaging capabilities in NDCore.

-#### Key Features
+## Key Features

 - Persistent property management for player data
 - Language preference tracking